UBC-Thunderbots/Software/docs/useful-robot-commands.md

 <b>To build this for the first time you will need to run this with internet access.
 Then run it again on the tbots network</b>

-<b>This will trigger motor callibration meaning the wheels may spin.
+<b>This will trigger motor calibration meaning the wheels may spin.
 Please put the robot on a piece of tape to mitigate this</b>

 `bazel run //software/jetson_nano/ansible:run_ansible --cpu=jetson_nano -- -playbook deploy_nano.yml --hosts <robot_ip> --ssh_pass thunderbots`